thclough/endangered_db/README.md

 <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/3/3d/American_Ginseng_3.jpg/640px-American_Ginseng_3.jpg" height=168 width=200 align="right"></img>

 Ginseng is commonly used in traditional Chinese medicine to make powerful medicine that increases energy<sup>9</sup>.
 American ginseng is coveted because it is considered "cool" and can be taken daily, while Asian ginseng is "hot" and only can be consumed in limited quantities.
-Wild ginseng fetches the highest price <sup>10</sup>
+Wild ginseng fetches the highest price.<sup>10</sup>

 Not surprisingly, China is by far the largest importer both in an absolute and per capita basis every year.
 Ginseng demand has depleted wild populations <sup>11</sup>.
-An NGO like WildAid could launch campaigns in China against demand for wild-harvested American ginseng.
-Such campaigns may be well received as sustainable cultivated ginseng can easily substitute for wild caught ginseng.
+An NGO like WildAid could launch campaigns in China against the demand for wild-harvested American ginseng.
+Such campaigns may be well received because sustainably cultivated ginseng can easily substitute for wild-caught ginseng.

 <details>
 <summary>